The Power of ChatGPT Code Interpreter (ADA): Create Data Visualizations Without Writing a Single Line of Code

 - traditional programming

-Instead of writing code manually, users describe tasks, and AI writes optimized code instantly.
+Instead of writing code manually, users describe the task and let the model write and run the code.

 FAQs

-It is an AI-powered Python execution environment built into ChatGPT, allowing users to analyze data and generate visualizations through natural language.
+It is a Python execution environment inside ChatGPT that lets users analyze files, run calculations, and generate visualizations through natural-language prompts.

 How do I use it?

-Upload a file → describe the analysis → receive charts, summaries, and code execution results.
+Upload a file, describe the analysis you want, and ChatGPT can return charts, summaries, and code execution results.

 What languages does it support?

-Mainly Python, with full support for data libraries like Pandas, Matplotlib, Seaborn, Plotly, NumPy, Scikit-Learn.
+Primarily Python, along with common data and visualization libraries such as Pandas, Matplotlib, Seaborn, Plotly, NumPy, and Scikit-Learn.

 Is it free?